sage-code/maj/basic.md

 Use termination "sa" to make a noun.

-* jo seru'pa una jocu'sa = I was a player
+* je seru'pa una jocu'sa = I was a player
 * ne seru'fu jocu'sa     = we will be players

 ## Locations